-T12 (32 minutes).
-A Bengali family, especially the eldest son's emotional and health problems; his anointing by Spirit; Hester's conflict with boy's father; when the boy ran away from home, Hester and another missionary were arrested for kidnaping him; case was eventually dropped, but the government forced her to leave Darjeeling; conference ministry with speakers and camps continued until she retired; moving to Lucknow for a year and then Delhi for two and a half years; fellowship house in Delhi; Victor P [?]; why she never married and how she felt about it; revelation of God's love for her in her fifties; Lhasa trip in 1985 and her chance to witness to Tibetans; Tibetans' reactions to gospel; Operation Charlie, racing to get to Chiamdo [now possibly Qomdo]; how she came to teach course on missionary attitudes at WEC headquarters; attitude problems new missionary candidates have; interpersonal attitudes; what she would do differently; wishing they'd seen more visible fruits
+T12 (32 minutes) (Click for link to audio file).
+A Bengali family, especially the eldest son's emotional and health problems; his anointing by Spirit; Hester's conflict with boy's father; when the boy ran away from home, Hester and another missionary were arrested for kidnaping him; case was eventually dropped, but the government forced her to leave Darjeeling; conference ministry with speakers and camps continued until she retired; moving to Lucknow for a year and then Delhi for two and a half years; fellowship house in Delhi; Victor P [?]; why she never married and how she felt about it; revelation of God's love for her in her fifties; Lhasa trip in 1985 and her chance to witness to Tibetans; Tibetans' reactions to gospel; Operation Charlie, racing to get to Chiamdo [now possibly Qomdo]; how she came to teach course on missionary attitudes at WEC headquarters; attitude problems new missionary candidates have; interpersonal attitudes; what she would do differently; wishing they'd seen more visible fruits.

 The materials in this collection were given to the Billy Graham Center Archives by Hester Hartzell Withey in June 1989.

 April 23, 1997